Noahbrauer/MCMCProj/README.md

+ # MCMCProj
+ C++/Python Implementation of a MCMC that takes input of our Bayes net and approximates the Probability for P(B|D+T,G+T) given a bayesian net and probability tables for said net.

 --How To--
 You can run this code with your method of choice.
 When running in shell you simply use make and then run the file with the unix command ./MCMC.
 When run it should first output the five different binary values for the run.
 Then it will output